stitchdata/docs/_api-files/embedding-api/objects/accounts/create-an-account.md

     description: "The secret for your API client, obtained when you registered to use the {{ page.api-name }}."

+returns: |
-returns: "An `access_token` property containing an API access token for the Stitch client's account."
+  If successful, an `access_token` property containing an API access token for the Stitch client's account will be returned.

+  Otherwise, an error will be returned.
+For example: If a Stitch client account associated with the user already exists, the request will return `This email address is already associated with an active user.` See the **Errors** tab below for additional possibilities.

 examples:
   - type: "request"
-    language: ""
+    language: "curl"
     code: |
       curl -X {{ endpoint.method | upcase }} {{ endpoint.full-url | flatify | strip_newlines }}
            -H "Authorization: Bearer <ACCESS_TOKEN>"